Jocelyn Wilson

 Research Interests:

 Jocelyn is interested in exploring how chronic illness, trauma, and cultural stigma intersect to shape an individual’s experience of mental health, particularly within marginalized communities.
 She has a wide range of research interests, including abnormal psychology, child and adolescent development, and neurodegenerative diseases.
-She hopes her work aims to deepen understanding of the psychological and neurological impacts of hidden or misunderstood conditions like Myalgic Encephalomyelitis, with the goal of improving mental health care, reducing stigma, and increasing representation in both clinical and academic spaces.
+She hopes her work aims to deepen understanding of the psychological and neurological impacts of hidden or misunderstood conditions like Myalgic Encephalomyelitis, to improve mental health care, reduce stigma, and increase representation in both clinical and academic spaces.